rjpost20/Classification-Project/README.md

 The TMW should also consider investigating `installer`: RWE.
 This installer had a nearly 65% proportion of non-functional water pumps among the pumps that they installed.
 This is over 70% higher than the average rate of non-functional water pumps among the entire training dataset.
 This installer should be investigated to determine why their pumps are performing so poorly, and the TMW should consider discontinuing the use of their services depending on the results of the investigation.

 Lastly, we recommend that the TMW examine `region_code`: 11 to determine the source of their success.
-The proportion of functional water pumps in region_code: 11 is nearly 80% - that's almost 50% higher than the rate of functional water pumps among the entire training dataset.
+The proportion of functional water pumps in region_code: 11 is nearly 80% - almost 50% higher than the rate of functional water pumps among the entire training dataset.
 The features of the pumps in this area should be examined to see if any lessons can be learned from their success.